howardjfraser/multi-tenant-spike/README.md

 ## Questions

 - Should CompanyUser be tenanted?
 (User can’t be tenanted as has many Companies…)
 - Should join tables from tenanted to untenanted e.g. ProjectStakeholders be tenanted?
+Probably.
+Note that even if PS is untenanted, you can't use it to get to other tenants projects `ProjectStakeholder.all.map(&:project)` returns nil for other tenant's projects.

 ## Seeds